Social protection of the business manager

 The CSG is a permanent contribution which participates in the financing of social security.

-The CRDS, on the other hand, is a temporary contribution with the aim of repaying the social security debt.
-The latter is intended to disappear once the social debt is repaid.
+The CRDS, on the other hand, is a temporary contribution intended to repay the social security debt.
+The latter is destined to disappear once the social debt is repaid.

 Employee equivalent manager

-The employee-treated manager is subject to the general social security system.
-He thus benefits from a social protection very close to that of an employee.
+The employee is covered by the general social security system.
+He thus enjoys a social protection very close to that of an employee.

-The executive officer is subject to the following social contributions:
+The director is subject to the following social contributions:

-The contributions and social contributions of the employee-treated manager are calculated each month on the basis of his gross compensation.
-It is the business that calculates each month and pays the social contributions to the Urssaf.
+The social contributions and contributions of the employee-equivalent manager are calculated each month on the basis of his gross compensation.
+It is the business that calculates each month and pays social contributions to Urssaf.

-The manager receives remuneration after the collection of his social contributions.
-Thus, like an employee, he does not have to pay his own social contributions to the Urssaf.
+The director receives remuneration after the levying of his social contributions.
+Thus, as an employee, he does not have to pay his own contributions and social contributions to the Urssaf.

 The social contributions and contributions levied on his remuneration enable him to receive social protection in return.
 The nature of the coverage and the benefits derived from it vary depending on the contribution or contribution: